 middle of nowhere based on hypotheticals.
 And if they did and the

-growth didn't come for some reason, it would be a lot of wasted money.
+growth didn't come for some reason, that would result in a lot of wasted money.

 For example, the Poteet-Jourdanton Freeway on the South Side was overbuilt